American Bar (Vienna): Origin

 Four years after completing the bar, Adolf Loos published an essay on "ornamentation and crime".
 Loos argued that cultural progress was linked to the removal of ornamentation from everyday objects, stating that "the evolution of culture is synonymous with the removal of ornamentation from objects of everyday use."
 He contended that requiring craftsmen or builders to devote time to ornamentation was wasteful, as it accelerated an object's obsolescence.
 His advocacy for unembellished design influenced the minimal massing characteristic of modern architecture, though his views also generated significant controversy for views of unilinear cultural evolution.
 Loos's argument about ornamentation and cultural progress echoes this kind of thinking, as it implies a singular trajectory where the elimination of ornament is an inevitable sign of advancement.
-However it is important to note the distinction is not between complicated and simple, but between purposeful, "organic" decoration, such as that created by indigenous cultures (Loos mentions African textiles and Persian rugs), and superfluous decoration.
+However, the distinction is not between complicated and simple, but between purposeful, "organic" decoration, such as that created by indigenous cultures (Loos mentions African textiles and Persian rugs), and superfluous decoration.
 Leading scholarly debate suggests that it is likely Loos developed the ideas central to this theory while working on the American bar and similar works during this time.